seldo/galls-law/fluent-conf.md

 ![](images/Monolith-Sun-Moon.png)

-^ Yay monoliths!
-What's a monolith besides something that has Richard Strauss accompanying it?
+^ What you end up with is a monolith!
+What's a monolith besides a big black thing with Richard Strauss musical accompaniment?

 ---